ethereum/consensus-specs/sync/optimistic.md

 mechanisms to check that a block is justified before importing it.
 For example, just keep processing blocks without adding them to fork choice.
-However, there are still edge-cases here (e.g., when to halt and declare there was no justification?) and how to mitigate implemenation complexity.
+However, there are still edge-cases here (e.g., when to halt and declare there was no justification?) and how to mitigate implementation complexity.
 At this point, it's important to reflect on the attack and how likely it is to happen.
-It requires some rather contrived circumstances and it seems very unlikley to occur.
+It requires some rather contrived circumstances and it seems very unlikely to occur.
 Therefore, we need to consider if adding complexity to avoid an unlikely attack increases or decreases our total risk.
 Presently, it appears that `SAFE_SLOTS_TO_IMPORT_OPTIMISTICALLY` sits in a sweet spot for this